 William served as a law clerk to the Honorable James L. Buckley, United States Circuit Court Judge for the District of Columbia Circuit, from 1991 to 1992.

-William has also been individually recognized for his expertise and was most recently named as a 2012 “Life Science Star” in the inaugural issue of Euromoney’s LMG Life Sciences Guide.
+William has been individually recognized by a number of industry guides and publications.
+He is recommended by The Legal 500 United States in the categories of product liability and mass tort defense: pharmaceuticals and medical devices and Healthcare: life sciences, and recognized by Who’s Who Legal 2013 for his work in life sciences and product liability defense.
+William was also named as a “Life Science Star” in the 2012-2013 issues of Euromoney’s LMG Life Sciences Guide.
 Additionally, he has been recognized as one of the leading Product Liability Defense and Life Sciences practitioners in The International Who’s Who of Business Lawyers and has served as an instructor at the Foundation for Law and Science Center’s Judicial Science Training on Daubert Issues.
+William was previously an adjunct professor at the Fordham Law School.
 He has authored several articles and chapters concerning pharmaceutical criminal and regulatory issues.

 Products Liability Coordination & Litigation

-- In re Reglan Products Liability Litigation (2010–Present).
+- In re Reglan Products Liability Litigation (2011–Present).

 - In re Diet Drugs Products Liability Litigation (1997–2004).